 - How can ELI activities help instructors develop their teacher portfolios?

-- Research on developing effective mentoring relationships in the workplace.
+- Research on developing effective mentoring relationships in the workplace

 Curriculum– Listening/Speaking

-70 = Intermediate-level listening/speaking course
+70 = Intermediate-level listening/speaking course; 80 = Advanced-level

-- Developing a diagnostic test for 70 & 80
+- A diagnostic test for 70 & 80

 - More activities/materials on pronunciation